 The above example simply proceeds and immediately reprocesses all

-transfers that failed with a stasher::req_rejected_stat
+transfers that failed with a stasher::req_rejected_stat,

 using the updated contents of the warehouse objects as a new starting